obajay/obajay/README.md

 We work with all popular and new/unique blockchains.
 We help projects develop in the early stages, as well as support the finished products of projects. \
 :wrench: `Safety and reliability are a priority`.
 We cooperate with the best data centers in Europe, America and Asia. \
  :gear:25/7 management and monitoring!
 (Grafana + Prometeus + Zabbix + Discord/Telegram/Mobile alerts + Tenderduty) \
-We are trusted by over **3,500 delegates** and and securing more than **7.5M$** in user funds across  of projects based on blockchains such as Cosmos Solana Polkadot Etherium and several unique proprietary blockchains.
+We are trusted by over **3,500 delegates** and securing more than **7.5M$** in user funds across  of projects based on blockchains such as Cosmos Solana Polkadot Etherium and several unique proprietary blockchains.

  <div align="center">
   <div style="display: flex; align-items: flex-start;">